microsoft/MPPC23-Power-Apps/lab1/README.md

 - Logging into the account you are going to use during the workshop
 - Creating a GitHub account (optional)
 - Fork a GitHub repository
-- Creating a GitHub codespace
+- Creating a GitHub Codespace
 - Connecting to the Power Platform using the Power Platform Command-Line Interface (CLI)
 - Creating developer environments
 - Enabling Dataverse settings